Tarapith temple: The shrine as a Sidhha Pith - Tarapith

 The shrine gets its name being a Sidhha Pith - Sidhha Pith holy temple of Tara Maa.
-They are believed to have originated due to the falling of body parts of the corpse of Sati Devi, when Lord Shiva carried it and wandered in sorrow.
+They are believed to have originated due to the falling of body parts of the corpse of Sati Devi, when Shiva carried it and wandered in sorrow.
 There are 51 Shakti Peeth all over South Asia is linked to the 51 letters in Sanskrit.
 The Shakti Peethas are associated with the mythology of Daksha yaga and Sati's self immolation.
 These shrines are important place of worship for Tantra practitioners.